Cosmetics firms see beauty in Indonesian consumers

-JABABEKA, Indonesia (Reuters) - Vanya Sunanto never used any makeup until she was 25.
+JABABEKA, Indonesia, Nov 8 (Reuters) - Vanya Sunanto never used any makeup until she was 25.
 But now, at 30, she uses 10 layers of cosmetics on her face every day.

 Sunanto is one of the growing millions of young Indonesians that giant international firms such as L‘Oreal and Unilever are targeting with increased investment this year in a variety of hair and skincare products.